-As a child who went through emotional and sexual abuse, had a dysfunctional family and was never encouraged in her creative endeavours, my writing was a cathartic, private activity and rarely shared with another.
+As a child, I experienced emotional and sexual abuse and was never encouraged in my creative endeavours.
+My writing was a cathartic, private activity and rarely shared with another.

-This creative light was hidden under a bushel for many years until my two sons began to make inroads into blogging, writing poetry, monologues, plays and novels (Sam) and blogging, writing bible studies, lay preaching and devotional work (Joe).
-Their encouragement and enthusiasm partly inspired me to ‘go public‘ at last with my own work.
+This creative light was hidden under a bushel for many years, until my two sons began to make inroads into creativity themselves.
+Sam has been blogging, writing poetry, monologues, plays and novels.
+Whereas Joe has been blogging, writing bible studies, devotionals and doing lay preaching.
+Their encouragement and enthusiasm partly inspired me to go public at last with my own work.

-My main aim is to speak from the heart of all that God is doing in my life, share my walk of faith, encourage others who are going through health, life and faith challenges, and to leave a legacy of faith to pass on to future generations.
+My major goal is to speak from the heart about what God is doing in my life.
+I aim to share my walk of faith.
+Along the way I want to encourage others who are going through health, life and faith challenges.
+And to leave a legacy of faith to pass on like a baton to future generations.

 4) How does my writing process work?